Mardi Gras brings joy - but also worry over violent crime

 “We’re going to have people canvassing the parade routes,” Carter said.
 “That’s been really helpful to us.”

-There was no sign of political rancour as Cantrell watched St. Charles Avenue parades from a restricted access reviewing stand with city council members in front of Gallier Hall, the 19th-century Greek Revival-style building that once served as City Hall.
-She greeted Zulu’s parade leaders with hearty shouts of “Hail Zulu!” in a traditional mayoral tribute.
+There was no sign of political rancour as Cantrell watched St. Charles Avenue parades from a restricted access reviewing stand with city council members in front of Gallier Hall, the 19th century Greek Revival-style building that once served as City Hall.
+She greeted leaders with hearty shouts of “Hail Zulu!” and “Hail Rex,” traditional mayoral tributes.

 It was in stark contrast to a scene from the weekend when Cantrell was captured in a social media video gesturing with her middle finger as a parade passed a city reviewing stand.
 What sparked the gesture was unclear.
 The mayor’s press office did not respond to a request for comment from The Associated Press.
 A statement given to The Times-Picayune/The New Orleans Advocate shed little light.